mpv-player/mpv/DOCS/man/vo.rst

     ``cscale=<filter>``
         As ``scale``, but for interpolating chroma information.
 If the image is not subsampled, this option is ignored entirely.
-Note that the implementation is currently always done as a single pass, so using it with separable filters will result in slow performance for very little visible benefit.

     ``scale-down=<filter>``
         Like ``scale``, but apply these filters on downscaling instead.
 If this